FRex/zipsavings/README.md

 `zipsavings` is a simple Python script/module that uses `subprocess.Popen` to invoke `7z l` on each given archive and print stats about it.

+It can also invoke (for files with extensions `.cso` and `.zso`) `csoinfo`, which is another small tool I made, to print information about `cso` and `zso` files too.
+You can get it from releases here: [FRex/csoinfo](https://github.com/FRex/csoinfo).
+If it's missing you'll get errors for those files but they were also errors before, just different ones, since `7z` can't recognize `cso`/`zso`.

 ```
 $ zipsavings ./test/dracula.7z ./test/dracula.zip
 archive           |size      |unpacked  |saved     |saved_percent|file_count|type